OleksiyLa/Project_2/README.md

   ![Responsive website on different devices](./README/images/website/welcome_popup.png)

 ### Game Indicators
-At the top of the screen, three indicators are displayed: Max Level, Level, and Tries.
+At the top of the screen, three indicators are displayed: Record, Level, and Tries.

-  - The "Max Level" indicator indicates the highest level you have achieved in the game.
+  - The "Record" indicator indicates the highest level you have achieved in the game.
 Importantly, your progress is automatically saved by the browser.
-Whenever you return to the game, your recorded achievement is prominently shown in the "Max Level" column, providing a convenient method to monitor your accomplishments.
+Whenever you return to the game, your recorded achievement is prominently shown in the "Record" column, providing a convenient method to monitor your accomplishments.
   - The "Level" indicator provides an overview of your current progress in the game.
 Each time you correctly identify the necessary cards, you advance to the next level.
 As you continue, the game's complexity increases proportionally.
 The number of cards you need to uncover corresponds to your current level.
 For instance, at level 6, you will need to uncover 6 cards.
 It's important to note that the game's maximum level you can achieve is level 20.
   - The "Tries" indicator shows the number of allowable mistakes you can make when selecting cards.
 Your initial number of attempts starts at zero.
 After successfully completing a level, your available tries increase by one.
 On the other hand, each time you select an incorrect card, your tally of tries decreases by one.
 If the total number of tries reaches zero and you choose an incorrect card, the game will conclude with a loss.